MrFriendCS/N5-CS/docs/N5-CS-WDD.md

 ## Notes

-HTML, CSS, and JavaScript use American spelling so when you see `center` or `color` they are not typos.
+HTML, CSS, and JavaScript use American spelling so when you see `center` or `color` they are not mistakes.

 ## Hypertext Markup Language (HTML)